Optimal Regularized Online Allocation by Adaptive Re-Solving: Regularized Online Allocation Problem

 The assumptions on the upper bound $\bar f$ and $\bar b$ are common and practical in online allocation problems.
 It helps us control the size of the problem and ease our analysis.
-Assumption \ref{asm:basic:5} follows from \cite{li2021online}.
-We assume that the average resource constraints $d$ is of a reasonable size, i.e., $d_i$ is neither too large nor too small.
+Here we assume that the average resource constraints $d$ is of a reasonable size, i.e., $d_i$ is neither too large nor too small.
 If $d_i$ is too large, then the constraint itself will be of no interest because the restriction it imposed on the primal variables is negligible.
-This assumption is crucial for the subsequent discussion of regret, especially for bounding the stopping time.
+This assumption is the basis for the subsequent discussion of regret, especially for bounding the stopping time.